P7h/StormTweetsURLShortening/README.md

 * Oracle JDK >= 1.7.x
 * Apache Maven >= 3.0.5
+* Clone this repo and import as an existing Maven project to either Eclipse IDE or IntelliJ IDEA.
 * Requires ZooKeeper, JZMQ, ZeroMQ installed and configured in case of executing this project in distributed mode i.e. Storm Cluster.<br>
 	- Follow the steps mentioned [here](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) for more details on setting up a Storm Cluster.<br>